 Woven into the fabric of outdoor education and sustainability topics, place-based learning experiences develop students’ sense of belonging and stewardship for their natural, cultural and historical surroundings, with the Hawaiian value of mālama ‘aina.

-Hawaiian values such as aloha (love), laulima (cooperation) and kupono (integrity) are woven into individual course curriculum as well as through chapel programming for each grade level.
+Hawaiian values such as aloha (love), laulima (cooperation) and kupono (integrity) are woven into individual course curriculum, with an expressed value focus each month through chapel programming at all grade levels.

-In third grade, Hawai`i forms the baseline of all curricular disciplines – from science and math to music and visual arts.
-The content covers the pre-arrival evolution of the islands, plants, animals and people. `Olelo Hawai`i (Hawaiian language) is taught as well as traditional customs and practices.
-The culminating events are Makahiki, which integrates Hawaiian games through physical education, and the Third-Grade Lu`au each spring semester, where all students participate in the creation of a traditional lu`au celebration.
+In third grade, Hawai‘i forms the baseline of the curriculum – from science and math to music and visual arts.
+The content covers the pre-arrival evolution of the islands, plants, animals and people. ‘ōlelo Hawai‘i (Hawaiian language) is taught as well as traditional customs and practices.
+The culminating events are makahiki, which integrates Hawaiian games through physical education and the third-grade lū‘au each spring semester, where all students participate in the creation of a traditional lū‘au celebration.

-Hawaiian language is offered from seventh through twelfth grade.
-Hawaiian Culture level I and II courses also give Academy students the opportunity to further explore topics ranging from ancient and modern history to hands-on learning experiences like community service and tending the land.
+In the Academy, Hawaiian Culture I and II courses explore topics in ancient and modern history, and provide hands-on learning experiences, such as community service and tending the land.

 Polynesian Voyaging Society’s Worldwide Voyage

 Special initiatives offer the opportunity to incorporate overarching program themes into multiple areas of the School.
 One example is Punahou’s participation in the Polynesian Voyaging Society’s 2013 – 2017 Worldwide Voyage – coordinated through the Hawaiian Studies program together with the Gates Science Workshop – to provide faculty with mechanisms to incorporate relevant content around the voyage’s themes of culture, aloha and malama honua (caring for the earth) into their curriculum.